 Connecting with Nature Year-Round

-In this edition of Ask the Expert, Kripalu faculty member and yoga philosophy professor Randal Williams answers your questions about bringing awareness to your outdoor activities.
+In this edition of Ask the Expert, Kripalu Yoga teacher Randal Williams answers your questions about bringing awareness to your outdoor activities.

 I like to hike and cross-country ski—what are some ways I can incorporate yoga and meditation practices into my outdoor activities?